-Below are a few questions to ask an HOA property management company that your board is considering hiring.
-It is also a good idea to sit down with the board members to discuss what your community’s specific priorities are for hiring a property management company because each property has unique needs and challenges.
-Knowing how to choose an HOA property management company is a skill that will have a long-lasting impact on your community.
+The following are questions to ask an HOA property management company your board is considering hiring.
+It is also a good idea to sit down with the board members to discuss your community’s specific priorities for hiring a property management company because each property has unique needs and challenges.
+Making an informed decision in hiring an HOA property management company will have a positive and long-lasting impact on your community.

 How Long Have You Been in Business and How Many Properties Do You Manage?

-According to research company IBISWorld, the United States contains nearly 300,000 businesses specializing in property management, and none of them have a market share of more than 5 percent.
-To speak colloquially, that means you’ll find a lot of small fish in a very big pond when conducting your property management company interviews.
-That’s why it makes sense to speak somewhat bluntly when initially sorting through companies.
+According to research company IBISWorld, more than 300,000 U.S. businesses specialize in property management, with market share spread widely among them.
+This means you’ll find a lot of small fish in a very big pond when conducting your property management company interviews.
+That’s why it makes sense to be direct on key factors when initially narrowing the pool of companies.

 High up on your property management company questionnaire should be this pair of questions:

-- How many years of experience your HOA property management company has?
+- How many years of experience does your HOA property management company have?

-- How many units/properties your HOA management company currently manage?
+- How many units/properties does your HOA management company currently manage?

-If the company is new to the field and has minimal experience with managing multiple companies, strongly consider moving on to another more seasoned candidate immediately.
+If the company is new to the field and has minimal experience managing multiple companies, strongly consider moving on to a more seasoned candidate.

 What Service Does Each HOA Property Management Company Offer?

 Just as each property is different, so are property management companies.
-It is important that you understand what their role will be and what kind of services you should expect from them.
-Common HOA property management services include:
+You must understand their role and what services you should expect from them.
+Standard HOA property management services include:

 - Customer service

-However, not all property management companies offer all of these services, while others offer a more robust service package.
-It’s important that you are clear about the service options of each potential HOA property management company so that your expectations are aligned before you choose a partner to work with.
+Not all property management companies offer all these services, while others provide a more robust service package.
+You must be clear about the service options of each potential HOA property management company so that your expectations are aligned before you choose a partner to work with.

 How Does the HOA Property Management Company Charge for Services?

-Hiring a property management company is an investment in your community and your well-being.
-As such, you should expect that the management company will charge fees for their amenities.
-However, unless your state mandates fees, there isn’t a set fee schedule and each company will charge their own rates.
+Hiring a property management company is an investment in your community’s well-being.
+As such, you should expect the management company to charge fees for their services.
+However, unless your state mandates fees, there isn’t a set fee schedule, and each company will set its own rates.

-- Initiation fees, which include the work it takes to transition the day-to-day operations to the property management company
+- Initiation fees—cover the work to transition the day-to-day operations to the property management company

-- Ongoing fees, which are set monthly fees that you pay the management company, typically charged per unit; and
+- Ongoing fees—set monthly fees paid to the management company, typically charged per unit

-- Exit fees, which consist of the work it takes to switch from one management company to another.
+- Exit fees—cover the work required to switch from one management company to another.

 These are just a few examples of fees that a HOA property management company may charge, but there could be many more.
-Make sure you are aware of the exact fees each property management company charges for their services.
-Having a fee schedule will be especially helpful when trying to compare HOA property management companies.
+Make sure you know the exact fees each property management company charges for their services.
+Having a fee schedule will be especially helpful when comparing HOA property management companies.